Pavaratty

 Pavaratty is a census town in Thrissur district in the Indian state of Kerala.
 Pavaratty is situated in the coastal area of Chavakkad taluk in Thrissur District.
 The town is about 23 km north-west of Thrissur town and 5 km south of Guruvayoor.
 It is the site of St. Joseph's Parish Shrine, Pavaratty and also lies near Palayur (4 km), famous for the Palayur Church.
 Nearby airports are Cochin International Airport (77 km) and Calicut Airport (95 km).
 The nearest railheads are at Guruvayoor and Thrissur.
 The Nearest bus stations are Thrissur Bus Station and Guruvayoor Bus Station.
 From Thrissur, the shortest way to Pavaratty is via Amala-Parappur-Puvathur.
+Unlike most of Thrissur district, which was historically part of Cochin state, Pavaratty along with Guruvayur formed part of the erstwhile Kozhikode headquartered Malabar district.

 History of Pavaratty

 The area called Pavaratty, there are many speculations behind the name of this locality.
 Some may doubt relations with "Paav – Roti", Andhra Bread.
 Again many others try to find out a connection between this locality and the English word – 'poverty'.
 But the older generation is for another view.
 In old days there were many looms in and around this area.
 The weavers of this locality used to run the shuttle twice (Paav) twisting the time of thread – "Paav" – put twice (iratty).
 Anyhow this locality had a significant role in various fields.